MANJU-NAGLIKAR/manju-demo/README.md

 # manju-demo
-this is my first repository.
+this is my git first repository.
+Author-manjunatha n